Purpose of Individualized Programs of Concentrated Studies

 The IPCS in Environmental Law provides a solid grounding in the basic doctrinal concepts utilized by environmental lawyers.
 Students typically take core courses in Administrative Law, Environmental Law, and Natural Resources Law, which lay the foundation for more specialized courses, such as Land Use Planning, Agricultural Environmental Law, and Water Law Planning and Policy.
 With the constant national debate surrounding energy use, global warming, and alternative fuels, this concentration will signal to employers that you have the necessary knowledge to make a difference in the legal landscape as it relates to the environment.

 Family Law is at the center of one of the most heated controversies of today: whether and how relationships should be regulated by the law.
 Students interested in how the law impacts intimate relationships should consider a concentration in Family Law.
 The core course, Family Law, covers law applicable to marriage and divorce; gender and sexuality; reproduction; and family law-related constitutional doctrine.
-The practice of Family Law is as diverse as families themselves, so students are encouraged to take a broad range of courses such as Juvenile Law, Immigration Law, and Sex-Based Discrimination Law.
+The practice of Family Law is as diverse as families themselves, so students are encouraged to take a broad range of courses such as Juvenile Law and Immigration Law.

 Human Resource Law